On Optimal Subarchitectures for Quantum Circuit Mapping: Introduction

 In the following, we focus on the steps dictated by the limited connectivity of the devices, i.e., qubit allocation/placement and routing, which is commonly referred to as \emph{quantum circuit mapping}.
-Mapping a quantum circuit first requires to \emph{allocate} the circuit's logical qubits on the device's physical qubits, i.e., to identify a subarchitecture of the whole device where the circuit shall be executed.
+Mapping a quantum circuit first requires \emph{allocating} the circuit's logical qubits on the device's physical qubits, i.e., identifying a subarchitecture of the whole device where the circuit shall be executed.
 Then, the logical qubits need to be \emph{routed} on the physical qubits so that any operation in the circuit is executed on qubits that are connected on the device's coupling map.
-This is commonly conducted by inserting $\swap$ gates into the circuit which allow to dynamically change the logical-to-physical qubit assignment~\cite{willeMappingQuantumCircuits2019}.
+This is commonly conducted by inserting $\swap$ gates into the circuit which allow dynamically changing the logical-to-physical qubit assignment~\cite{saeediSynthesisQuantumCircuits2011,siraichiQubitAllocation2018,zhuExactQubitAllocation2020,cowtanQubitRoutingProblem2019,muraliNoiseadaptiveCompilerMappings2019,burgholzerLimitingSearchSpace2022,willeMappingQuantumCircuits2019,zulehnerEfficientMethodologyMapping2019,zulehnerCompilingSUQuantum2019,hillmichExploitingQuantumTeleportation2021}.